dominoFire/NuGetBuildValidators/NuGetValidators.Localization/README.md

 ### Using NuGet Package NuGetValidator.Localization.nupkg

-THings in flight, these instructions will be added soon....
+Things in flight, these instructions will be added soon....

 ## Output